SetThuHan-Dev/HyperCasual-GameMechanic-ShowOff/README.md

 ## (4) A game made under a theme
 > Theme : "SirCodeALot" - which is 2D robot sprite.
 Available to download for Windows platform.
+> Took me 4 days to develop from start to finish.

 [![Available on itch.io](http://jessemillar.github.io/available-on-itchio-badge/badge-color.png)](https://shinnamikaze.itch.io/sircodealot)